zhengsipeng/zhengsipeng.github.io/_pages/about.md

   - /about.html
 ---

-I'm Sipeng Zheng, currently working as a partner at the BeingBeyond, where I collaborate with [Prof. Zongqing Lu](https://z0ngqing.github.io).
+I'm Sipeng Zheng, currently working as a partner at a startup company <br>BeingBeyond</br>, where I collaborate with [Prof. Zongqing Lu](https://z0ngqing.github.io).
 Before that I was a researcher in [Beijing Academy of Artificial Intelligence(BAAI)](https://www.baai.ac.cn).
 I obtained my PhD and bachelor's degree from [Renmin University of China (RUC)](https://en.ruc.edu.cn), under the guidance of [Prof. Qin Jin](https://www.jin-qin.com).
 My research primarily focuses on human behavior understanding, vision-and-language learning, and the development of open-world embodied agents.